 Tourists must bring results of a negative PCR test, taken no longer than 72 hours prior to departure.
 Another mandatory test will be performed at the airport upon arrival.

-There are currently no direct flight to Ghana from Canada, but Canadians can easily connect in New York, Paris or London.
+There are currently no direct flights to Ghana from Canada, but Canadians can easily connect in New York or London.

 Read more about Ghana's Reopening for Tourism

-Grenada in the Caribbean is reopening for Canadian tourists on August 1!
+Grenada reopened for Canadian tourists on August 1, 2020

 Be aware, they are currently a virus-free island and really want to keep it that way, so entry requirements are tough!
 Lots of testing and paperwork, but that means getting to vacation in a safe nation.